etclab/akeso-artifact/README.md

 ### Figure 7: Latency to read/write an entire object using encrypted cloud storage
 - Requirements:
-    - publicly accessible cloud storage bucket
-    - or a restricted service account that users can use to access the buckets
+    - Local packages: `bash`, `python3`, `Go`, `gnuplot`, `gcloud`
+    - Cloud resources
+      - Cloud Storage buckets hosted in Google cloud
-    - for now the service account only has read/write access to a few buckets
+      - To access the buckets, a service account key file with necessary access to buckets, keys, pub/sub topics and subscriptions is included in the HotCRP
-- Folder: `figure7` (TODO: write a line about what Figure 7 measures or shows)
+      - Setup Service Account (SA) credentials to access the cloud resource.
+        ```bash
+        # adjust the service account key path accordingly
+        export GOOGLE_APPLICATION_CREDENTIALS=$HOME/downloads/serviceAccount-ae-pets25-alice.json
+        gcloud auth activate-service-account --key-file=$GOOGLE_APPLICATION_CREDENTIALS
+        ```
+- Folder: `figure7-8`
 - Run benchmark: `./fig7.sh bench`
 - Plot results: `./fig7.sh plot`

+### Figure 8: CDF of Latencies to read and write a 10MB object with Akeso
+- Figure 8 is created using data from experiment for Figure 7
+- Plot results: `./fig8.sh plot`

 ### Figure 9: Time to re-encrypt a bucket of varying sizes and Figure 10: Time to re-encrypt a 1G bucket, varying object sizes in the bucket
 - Requirements: